-The proposal can be seen as implementing Policy 8 NPS-UD and is a live proposition to avoid a delay in meeting housing demand at Rolleston.
+The proposal can be seen as implementing Policy 8 NPS-UD 2020 and is a live proposition to avoid a delay in meeting housing demand at West Melton.
 Not moving now in to the statutory re-zone process will create a delay of a minimum of two years from when the District Plan is made operative.
-If that happens then there will be a severe shortage of development land at Rolleston, which will in turn exacerbate housing pressure including on price of land and houses.
+If that happens then the current shortage of development land at West Melton will be aggravated, which will in turn exacerbate housing pressure including on price of land and houses.